C-Chafik/rainfall/level0/walkthrough.md

 # Level 0

-First level, i tried what i learned in Snow-Crash

 The debugger ltrace, strace, doesn't work, and valgrind is not installed, so i used GDB.

 Using GDB i first saw that the binary used atoi in the first place, if you dont provide any argument to the binary it will segfault.